farsider350/p2pool-oneclick/README.md

 		chmod a+x install.sh
 		./install.sh

-Once finished, start Digibyte Core Wallet, you can copy the ~/p2pool-oneclick/Start-P2pool/ folder anywhere you like and run by Double Clicking DGB-p2pool.
+Once finished, start Digibyte Core wallet and any merged wallets, you can copy the ~/p2pool-oneclick/Start-P2pool/ folder anywhere you like and run by Double Clicking DGB-p2pool.

 		Forward ports 5024-5055 to access your node from outside your local network and to get better peer connections.